 Creating Scalable and Editable Vector Graphics

-- Ensuring that vector graphics retain their clarity and crispness at different sizes.
+• Ensuring that vector graphics keep their clarity and crispness at different sizes.

 Working with Anchor Points, Paths, and Curves